Social Media Marketing

 By comparison, Facebook ads are like laser beams that target a much higher percentage of the people you’re looking for.

 When placing your ad, you can select the age, location, gender and interests of your desired target audience.
 You can also set daily budgets and spend as much or as little as you want on a campaign.
 We highly recommend using these for most local businesses.

 Using Your Personal Facebook Account for Branding

-You can’t turn your personal Facebook page into a constant extension of your business page or people will stop engaging with you.
-That’s not what Facebook is for, in the eyes of consumers.
-But you can share carefully crafted messages that show your personal pride in your company, its products and people.
+You can’t turn your personal Facebook page into a constant extension of your business page, or people will stop engaging with you.
+You can share carefully crafted messages that show your personal pride in your company, its products, and people.
 When you post to your personal page, make it personal.
 Let your ego out, sometimes, with posts like, “I’ve spent many a sleepless night working on this new product, and it’s finally ready to share!”
 Show your community consciousness with posts like, “So proud to work with these school kids on a community garden!
 They’re the greatest!”